Family Dental Services

 The white outside portion of a tooth is called the enamel.
 Inside the enamel is another hard layer, the dentin.
 There’s a small chamber at the center of the dentin called the pulp chamber.
 Inside the pulp chamber is the tooth pulp, a soft tissue made up of nerves, arteries, and veins.
 The pulp extends from the pulp chamber all the way to the tip of the root through a narrow channel called the root canal.

-In general, teeth in the front of the mouth have only one root canal, while teeth in the back have two, three or four root canals.
+In general, teeth in the front of the mouth have only one canal, while teeth in the back have two, three or four root canals.